PaNOSC-ViNYL/ase/doc/overview.rst

 - **Open to participation**:

-  The CAMPOS Atomic Simulation Environment is released under the GNU Lesser General Public License Version 3.
-See the files :trac:`COPYING` and :trac:`COPYING.LESSER` which accompany the downloaded files, or see the license at GNU's web server at http://www.gnu.org/copyleft/lgpl.html.
+  The CAMPOS Atomic Simulation Environment is released under the GNU Lesser General Public License version 2.1 or any later version.
+See the files :trac:`COPYING` and :trac:`COPYING.LESSER` which accompany the downloaded files, or see the license at GNU's web server at http://www.gnu.org/licenses/licenses.html.
 Everybody is invited to participate in using and :ref:`developing the code <devel>`.

 .. _Python: http://www.python.org